Jayesh-2404/College-material/DBMS/Readme.md

-SRS for the payment managment system

 ## Introduction

-The Payment Management System (PMS) is designed to handle all aspects of payment processing, including transaction management, user account management, and reporting.
+The Payment Management System (PMS) is designed to handle all aspects of payment

+->Payment
+->Customer
+->Account
+->security
+->transaction

 ## System Requirements

-### Functional Requirements
+## Functional Requirements

 1. User Authentication and Authorization
     - Users must be able to register and log in.
     - Different roles (admin, user) with specific permissions.